 What were the main Internet governance updates in February?
 How will recent updates influence the developments in upcoming months?
 Join us for our next monthly briefing, on Tuesday, 26th February, for a round-up of the major global IG and digital policy developments.

 You receive hundreds of pieces of information on digital politics.

 Then we summarise them for you.

-The Internet governance in February 2017 briefing takes place on Tuesday, 28 February, at 12:00 UTC (13:00 CET).
-Join us online, or in Geneva, or from any of the hubs.
+The Internet governance in February 2019 briefing takes place on Tuesday, 26th February, at 12:00 UTC (13:00 CET).
+Join us online; fill in the registration form to reserve your place.